-Hilda Harris Piell, 55.
-Ms. Piell has served as Senior Managing Director and Chief Human Resources Officer since 2007.
+Hilda Harris Piell, 56.
+Ms. Piell has served as our Chief Human Resources Officer since 2007.
 A practicing attorney for seventeen years, Ms. Piell previously held positions of increasing responsibility in our Legal & Market Regulation division, most recently as Managing Director and Senior Associate General Counsel.
 Prior to joining CME Group in 2000, Ms. Piell served as Associate Commercial Counsel at MCI Telecommunications (1996-2000) and Associate Litigation Attorney at Jenner & Block (1992-1996).
 Her career also includes service as a clerk for a judge of the U.S. District Court for the Northern District of Illinois.